 Headphone Accommodations is an Accessibility feature that lets you shape AirPods Pro audio without a third-party app.
 It’s not a full equalizer, but it gives you three tonal profiles plus a strength slider.

-You can also tap Custom Audio Setup to run a short listening test. iOS plays audio samples and asks which version sounds better.
-It then builds a profile based on your choices.
+You can also tap Custom Audio Setup to run a short listening test. iOS plays a few audio samples and asks which version sounds better, then builds a profile from your answers.

 Based on Apple’s Headphone Accommodations documentation, this feature also works with Transparency mode, making quiet voices louder in real-world conversations.